 eCommerce is the platform that allows buyers and sellers to interact online and finalize the deals in regards to the products and services in exchange for money.

 eCommerce business models give an idea and create a category under which the businesses fall and work.
 These commonly are of 4 types i.e. B2B, B2C, C2B, C2C.
-There are two more least talked about that are G2B and C2G.
+There are two more least talked about that is G2B and C2G.

 Let’s talk about these in detail now.